 Lessons: No refund*

-If lessons are canceled due to weather, refunds will only be given if ½ of the lessons are missed. ($50 refund)
+*If lessons are canceled due to weather, refunds will only be given if half of the season’s lessons (9) are missed. ($50 refund)

 TTYSP asks all parents to volunteer as a Parent Helper at least two times during the session.
-Parent jobs may be indoors or outdoors and include helping kids get ready to ski, assisting coaches by skiing with the group and/or escorting cold or tired skiers back to the warm up room, or cleaning up after the session.
+Parent jobs may be indoors or outdoors and include helping kids get ready to ski, assisting coaches by skiing with the group and/or escorting cold or tired skiers back to the warm-up room, or cleaning up after the session.
 Jobs are available for skiing and non-skiing adults.
-Parents can schedule their volunteer times at the parent meeting on December 12th.
-If parents are unable to volunteer at all, we ask for a $20 donation.

 Weekday sessions are devoted to instruction and games.